Vacation at Lake Bled in Slovenia

 Slovenia's only island is located in the lake.
 On Blejski Otok stands the Church of St. Mary, which is a popular tourist destination on the lake.
 Wooden boats sail from the lake shore to the island.
 The pletnas resemble the boats we know from the Salzkammergut know.
 There they are called plates.
 Archaeological sites from the Early and High Middle Ages can also be found on the island.

-The Pletna boats wait for their passengers at the spa park, below the Park Hotel, in Mlini and in Velika Zaka.
+The Pletna boats await their passengers at the spa park, below the Park Hotel, in Mlini, and in Velika Zaka.
 There are 23 Pletna boats in total.
-Each of these boats has space for 18 passengers.
-The Pletnar - that is the name of the boatman - steers the boat using a special technique.
-He moves the boat forwards while standing using two oars.
-Pletnarji are highly respected.
-When Empress Maria Theresa ruled here, she granted the rights to operate such boats to farmers whose land was not good enough to live off.
-Since then, this profession has been passed down within families.
+Each boat has space for 18 passengers.
+The Pletnar—the boat captain—steers the boat using a special technique.
+He or she propels the boat forward using two oars while standing.

 -